george-shammar/scrapeIT/README.md

 - Link to each listing.
 - User ratings.

 These are vital information that most users of the website need to make decision.
-The information provided are in real time which gets updated as new listings are added to website.
+The information provided are in real time which gets updated as new listings are added to the website.
 ![screenshot](./screenshot.png)
 ## Tools and Technologies
 ### Ruby